 In an effort to provide a healthy, comfortable, smoke-free environment for all of our employees, and children, smoking is prohibited in the building and on building grounds.

-No Alcohol
+NO ALCOHOL

 There shall be no alcohol or drug use on the premises or in the facility.
 We are an alcohol and drug free environment for both employees and parents.